epfl-si/amm/README.rst

 #.
 LDAP_USER_SEARCH_ATTR: the LDAP user search attribute
 #.
 LDAP_USER_BASE_DN: The BaseDN for ldap user search
 #.
 LDAP_SERVER: The LDAP server to bind to
 #.
+LDAP_USE_SSL: Whether to use 'ldaps' or 'ldap' (no support for starttls), use 'ldaps' only if set to 'true' any other value is false
+#.
 AMM_ENVIRONMENT: the amm environment
 #.
+AMM_AUTHENTICATOR_CLASS: The authentication class to use, currently only 'ldap' is supported
+#.
 DJANGO_HOST: the value to accept as Host header in HTTP requests
 #.
 DJANGO_WORKER_COUNT: the number of worker processes
+#.
+DJANGO_SETTINGS_MODULE: the django configuration module to use, currently only 'config.settings.local' for local testing and 'config.settings.base' for production are supported

 For the tests to pass, some more variables need to be assigned: